by Sirius Fourside

 Steps:

-7. Add about 300ml of your alcohol to the blender and blend on low for 5 minutes.
+- Add about 300ml of alcohol to the blender and blend on low for 5 minutes.

-9. Pour the mixture through the strainer making sure to collect the used weed material.
+- Pour the mixture through a strainer into a different bowl, making sure to collect the used weed material.

-12. Pour your tincture through a coffee filter over a bowl to filter out the tiny particulates.
+- Pour your tincture through some cheesecloth spread out over a bowl to filter out particulates.

 That’s an ounce of weed rolled into a ball.
 We played with it more than we should have.